nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Oh, that's what he gets for getting flanked by a champion, a barbarian.
 Man, that's true.
 Mages do not belong between champions and barbarian.
 No. That's not where you all be.

 Place for them to be.
 Yeah.
 All right.
-Samir Europe.
+Simear Europe.
 So what's the story with this nace thing?

 It's a spiritual weapon.
 You can't turn it away from it.
 Okay.
 Yeah.
 It'll probably try to hit me again, but that's okay.